samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Wondrous Item, Uncommon (Requires Attunement)*

 While wearing this helm, you have telepathy with a range of 30 feet, and you can cast [Detect Thoughts](/spells/2619099-detect-thoughts) or [Suggestion](/spells/2619101-suggestion) (save DC 13) from the helm.
-Once either spell is cast from the helm, that spell can’t be cast from it again until the next dawn.
+Once either spell is cast from the helm, that spell can't be cast from it again until the next dawn.

 ### [Helm of Teleportation](/magic-items/4656-helm-of-teleportation)